vastamaki/elysia-boilerplate/README.md

 # Elysia with Bun runtime

+This boilerplate doesn't enforce any project structure.
+Feel free to organize your files as you see fit.
+Feature based or domain based structures are both good approaches, but can be overwhelming for small projects.
+Start simple and refactor as needed.

+The project uses plugin which converts the routes directory into nextjs like file based routing.

 ## Getting Started

 This project demonstrates how to run an Elysia application using the Bun runtime.